-This is part 2 of 3 about merch.
+This is part 2 of 4 in my Merch for Musicians series.

 It’s no surprise that one of the key components to making a living off music is selling merch.
 Not only is merch an income stream, it’s also a marketing / advertising tool to raise brand awareness.